-She’s such a beautiful and joyful child who loves to play with baby dolls being a mommy, help take care of the younger children at SCH, and visit the beach! *Lily has cerebral palsy and a manageable chronic illness, neither of which slow her down at all or change her sweet, loving, caring, helpful personality!
-She is not the sum of her diagnoses – she is so much more! *Lily’s club feet and strabismus (crossed eyes) have been surgically corrected.
+She’s such a beautiful and joyful child who loves to play with baby dolls whilst pretending to being a mommy, help take care of the younger children at SCH, and visit the beach! *Lily has cerebral palsy and a manageable chronic illness, neither of which slow her down at all or change her sweet, loving, caring, helpful personality!
+She is not the sum of her diagnoses – she is so much more! *Lily was born with club feet and strabismus (crossed eyes), which have been surgically repaired.

 She was recently part of a great physical therapy program in which 2 volunteers, Nikki and Sarah, focused on 4 children to give them the love and attention they need to advance in some part of their lives. *Lily is now potty-independent and knows how to walk, *Cedar sits without support and has started walking, *Jasmine trusts a little more now when attempting to walk, walks with a walker, and stands on her own, *Dinah can now army crawl and walk with a walker… can you see what attention, love, and persistence does for the children of SCH?

 Birth Date: September 2004